 - Safe removal of a veneer or porcelain crown

 - Treatment of hairy tongue

 Yes.
-Each laser used in our office has been approved for dental use by the FDA.
+Each laser used in our dentist office in Missoula has been approved for dental use by the FDA.
 Because lasers are pinpoint accurate, they have no effect on surrounding tissues.
 Dental lasers are unlike lasers in movies, such as Star Wars.
 Even when a patient moves, the laser will not cause harm.

 No, you can choose not to have a laser used for any procedure.

-Is it guaranteed I will not need to be numbed?
+Is it Guaranteed I Will Not Need to be Numbed?

 No. Some procedures cannot be performed with a laser.
 Some patients have more sensitive teeth than others.
 While most patients are able to have more simple procedures such as fillings done without being numbed, a small number of patients will have sensitivity that requires numbing.